Shields-Art-Studios/monarch-sharing-shortcode/README.md

 To install the plugin:
   1. Click on the green `Clone or download` button located on this page.
   2. Click `Download Zip` and save the .ZIP archive to a temporary location on your computer.
-  3. Login into your wp-admin dashboard and click `Plugins` and then `Installed Plugins`.
+  3. Login into your wp-admin dashboard and click `Plugins` and then `Add New`.
-  4. At the top left of the screen, click the "Add New" button located next to the `Plugins` header.
-  5. Click `Upload`, then click `Browse...` and locate the .ZIP archive on your computer.
+  4. Click `Upload`, then click `Browse...` and locate the .ZIP archive on your computer.
-  6. Click `Install Now`.
+  5. Click `Install Now`.
-  7. Lastly, click `Activate Plugin`"`.
+  6. Lastly, click `Activate Plugin`"`.

 ## Usage